Modern Fantasy: The 100 Best Novels: The List

-Modern fantasy
+Scope

 Pringle says in the introduction, rebutting one academic complaint about the sprawling scope of fantasy, "But it seems to me that fantasy is an indiscriminate form. ...
 We may even view it as the primal genre, essentially formless, a swamp which has served as the breeding ground for all other popular fiction genres ...
 Up to the eighteenth century, almost all narrative fictions, both verse and prose, were fantastic to a greater or lesser degree."

 In the introduction to the earlier book, he had distinguished "supernatural horror" and "heroic fantasy" as the other important divisions of fantastic fiction beside science fiction.
 They may be represented by Dracula and The Lord of the Rings, featuring "the irruption of some supernatural force into the everyday world" and "set in completely imaginary worlds" respectively.
 Here he adds "the Fabulation, or absurdist metafiction—stories which are set in the real world, but which distort that world in ways other than the supernaturally horrific."
 He names Thomas Pynchon, Angela Carter, John Crowley, and Geoff Ryman as authors of fabulations included in his hundred.